decentralized-identity/ion/docs/Q-and-A.md

 ## *Q: What are the availability guarantees of ION?
-ION does not depend on our infra in a way that somehow fails if our node is down.
+ION depends on the aggregated availability of all the nodes.
+The more ION nodes there are, the more available and redundant ION data is.
+ION does not depend on single infra in a way that it somehow fails if a few nodes are down.
 All ION nodes aggressively replicate all operations.\
-(_@csuwildcat_)
+(_@csuwildcat_ and _@thehenrytsai_)

 #### **Q: So ION has the same availability guarantees as an IPFS cluster?
 _Which would basically mean the collective availability of all node runners_